• Skip to primary navigation

 Churro resting in a white bowl of melted chocolate.

-To store these vegan churros, place them in an airtight container on the counter.
+To store these gluten free churros, place them in an airtight container on the counter.
 Where they will keep for 4 days.
 When ready to enjoy, I recommend heating them up in a toaster oven or on a baking sheet in the oven to make them crispy again.
 I don't recommend microwaving them as they will dry out a little and won't be as crispy.

 Basket of baked churros with bowl of melted chocolate.